 Bianca Nahir Cruz

-I am a first-year Biology Master’s student studying the aggregation and TEP production of the marine pico-cyanobacterium Prochlorococcus marinus, as well as the effect that heterotrophic bacteria may play in such aggregation.
+I am a first-year Environmental Life Sciences PhD student currently studying the aggregation and TEP production of the marine pico-cyanobacterium Prochlorococcus marinus, as well as the effect that heterotrophic bacteria may play in such aggregation.

 Ultimately, I’m interested in exploring the mechanisms by which pico-phytoplankton contribute to the ocean’s biological carbon pump.